The Amazing Acro-Cats: History

 Founder Samantha Martin created the show in approximately 2005 as a way "to keep her show cats mentally sharp in between television, film, and advertising jobs."
-In 2009, the troupe began to tour the U.S., using a 2009 Honda Element Model with a white cat ringing a Bell at top roof. from its base in Chicago.
+In 2009, the troupe began to tour the U.S. in an RV from its base in Chicago.
 In 2013, the troupe held its first show in Canada, in Toronto, Ontario.

 In 2012, Martin started a Kickstarter fundraiser to replace the aging RV that had been used as the tour bus.
 A goal of the campaign was to upgrade the facility, providing "a lush, plush, safe, and stimulating environment for the cats; everything from built-in perches, posts, catwalks, and toys; and even a nursery for our foster kittens."
 Over $30,500 was raised from 567 contributors, which exceeded the campaign goal by over $2,500.
 A new bus was in place by February 2013.
 In late 2017, Martin and her troupe relocated from Chicago to their "Meowy Manor" in Griffin, Georgia.
 The troupe stayed home for most of 2018 while Martin was successfully treated for cancer, but was touring again by 2019.

 Use of clicker training

 Martin uses clicker training to teach domestic cats and other animals to perform tricks.
 A treat is given at the sound of a click at the exact moment the cats are doing a desired behavior.
-It's just more of a fine tuning way of training, Martin said.
-It's noise and treats.
-It triggers something in their brain, and they get it very quickly.
+"It's just more of a fine tuning way of training," Martin said.
+"It's noise and treats.
+It triggers something in their brain, and they get it very quickly."

 Martin uses varieties of tuna and chicken to reward the cats.
 The results are not as consistent as might be achieved with more compliant animals such as dogs, but the "long-standing notion that cats are un-trainable is thrown completely out the window."
 During the one-hour show, the cats perform tricks such as "walking tightropes, pushing carts, skateboarding, jumping through hoops, ringing bells, balancing on balls and turning on lights."
 When the cats don't perform as planned, it adds an element of humour, an important part of the show.